tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 # Market Power

 ## Imperfect Markets

+> [!IMPORTANT] Imperfect Markets
+> Imperfect markets are not in the course outline

 The model of demand and supply applies to a competitive market.
 - This is characterised by a large number of small firms, free entry and exit and very little product differentiation.
 - When one or more of these conditions are not met, the the market is 'imperfect'